lumbric/karaoke-videoplayer/README.md

 ## What it is

-- A Web application to browse a local collection of karaoke video songs and play them.
+- A web application to browse and play a local collection of karaoke videos
-- Search-as-you-type for song title or artist name.
+- Fast search-as-you-type filtering by artist name or song title
-- Play videos in a full-window experience (ideal for kiosk mode).
+- Full-window video player experience (ideal for kiosk mode)
-- Built‑in statistics: what was played, how often, completion vs. aborts, plus simple charts.
+- Built-in statistics: play counts, completion rates, and interactive charts
-- Optimized for large screens; responsive layout also works on smaller screens.
+- Responsive design optimized for large screens but works on smaller devices too

 **Why offline?** This app was designed for the "Kultur ab Hof" festival where internet connectivity is limited or unavailable.
 Instead of relying on YouTube or streaming services, it uses a local collection of karaoke videos that work completely offline.

 ## How to Use

-1. Collect songs / video files (you can use https://github.com/yt-dlp/yt-dlp).
+1. Collect karaoke video files (you can use [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download from YouTube)
-2. Generate JSON metadata and download cover art.
+2. Generate JSON metadata and download cover art using the script `update-song-data.py`
-3. Start a browser via a local web server (recommended) or allow local file access in your browser.
+3. Start a local web server and open the app in your browser

 ```bash
 # 1. Clone the repository